sradden/GildedRose-Refactoring-Kata/python/README.md

 The following list of assumptions have been made in the implementation of this project:
 - An [Item] name is case-insensitive, so "Aged Brie" and "aged brie" are considered the same item.
 - The type of an item is determined by its name, so "Aged Brie" is always an aged brie item, "Sulfuras" is always a Sulfuras item, etc. This will have to be changed if we want to support items with the same name but different types, for example "Aged Brie" and "Aged Brie (vintage)".
+- The text tests failed once i implemented [Conjured] because this was not part of the original requirements.
+The text tests were updated to include the new item type and its behavior.

 ## Future Improvements
 - Add support for items with the same name but different types, for example "Aged Brie" and "Aged Brie (vintage)".